thombergs/spring-boot-devtools-gradle-plugin/README.md

 ## Limitations

-The plugin has been tested with single- and multi-module Gradle builds in a pretty standard configuration.
+The plugin has been tested with single- and multi-module Gradle builds in a pretty standard configuration that should cover the most common cases.
 The plugin currently works with these assumptions:

 * the contributing modules have the `java` plugin installed
 * the contributing modules produce a single JAR file in `build/libs`